gabonator/DS203/README.md

 For owners of DS203 who would like to try this firmware:

-1. download hex file from Bin/GABOUI_1.hex (the number specifies in which slot the app will be loaded)
+1. download hex file from Bin/GAB_N1.hex (the number specifies in which slot the app will be loaded, N stands for newer hardware versions of dso board, choose GAB_O1.hex for older dso's)
 2. power on your oscilloscope while holding the first button
 3. on device's display, there should be displayed "DFU tool" and a new USB disk should appear in "My computer"
 4. copy the hex file to your oscilloscope